e271828e/Flight.jl/docs/notes/design/framework_spec.md

 in the next round, against the post-transition sweep.
 Declaration order is therefore a **priority with re-decision** rather than a simultaneity.
 An event whose premise the earlier transition falsified simply does not fire; under a within-round sequence it would have fired on the stale premise.
+Blocking is register-visible (row 191): an eligible-but-blocked event is the one case whose last-observed sample is *not* overwritten, so the edge it presented stands unconsumed.
+A guard that keeps holding therefore fires in the next round on that same edge; one the transition falsified records not-holding as usual, and any later re-rise is a fresh edge.
+The prior stays honest for free: the quiescent round fires nothing, hence blocks nothing, so every sample takes its final update before the prior is written.

 **Across components, handler order within a round is semantically unobservable** for the stronger reason that there is no delivering mechanism at all: nothing